My bulging suitcase when I returned from Catania.

 12. Granita is thought to be originally from Catania: try lemon or almond granita.

 13. The wine from Mount Etna is excellent.
 Vineyards are planted on 45º slopes, on volcanic soil.
 Because of the high altitude of some parcels and the intense sunlight, Catania has good red and white wines both.
-I generally ordered the house carafe which cost very little and which I enjoyed greatly.
+I generally ordered the house carafe which cost very little.

 14. The tripe: ugh this is utterly disgusting but a local speciality.
 Bleurgh.